little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 Ephesus

-One of the most well known ancient cities in Turkey.
+One of the most well-known ancient cities in Turkey.

-Though it is only one of the 7 churches from Revelation in the Christian bible, its the only one on the World Heritage List.
+Though it is only one of the 7 churches from Revelation in the Christian bible, it’s the only one on the World Heritage List.

-You can easily spend a few hours wandering around and places where Paul walked or what ancient construction was like.
+You can easily spend a few hours wandering around places where Paul walked or what ancient construction was like.

 One of my favorite spots is the terraced home exhibition.
 It is an extra fee that was well worth it in my opinion.